Chapter 6

 secondary attention to the masses.

-- Openly advocated rule by the "besst people," the wealthy, cultured, and
+- Openly advocated rule by the "besst people," the

 educated.